Connections Museum Seattle: Collection

 Most of the artifacts in the museum's collection are functional, and are maintained regularly by volunteers.
-Some switching systems, particularly the Panel, No. 1 Crossbar, and 3ESS offices, are the only remaining switches of their type in the world that are still functioning.
-The No.5 crossbar office is one of two that operate in a museum setting in the U.S. (the other is at The Telephone Museum in Ellsworth, Maine).
+Some switching systems, particularly the Panel Switch, No. 1 Crossbar, and 3ESS offices, are the only remaining switches of their type in the world that are still functioning.
+The No. 5 crossbar office is one of two that operate in a museum setting in the U.S. (the other is at The Telephone Museum in Ellsworth, Maine).
 Although they are no longer connected to the PSTN, visitors can make calls between the switches in the museum.
 A computer program has been set up to continually simulate calls and keep the equipment exercised.